 On 25 October 2022, the Australian Government announced a commitment to pursue meaningful change by investing in place-based initiatives, led and implemented by First Nations communities and organisations, to help turn the tide on incarceration and deaths in custody.

-Through the October 2022–23 Budget, $81.5 million will be invested in up to 30 justice reinvestment initiatives across the country.
-Justice reinvestment allows communities to identify the best way to prevent and reduce contact with the criminal justice system.
-It also empowers them to make decisions about the policies, programs and decisions that affect their lives.
+In the October 2022–23 Budget, $81.5 million was announced for justice reinvestment.
+Justice reinvestment allows communities to identify the best ways to prevent and reduce contact with the criminal justice system.
+It also empowers them to make decisions about the programs and initiatives that affect their lives.

-This commitment includes ongoing funding of $69 million in grants funding from 2022–23, and $12.5 million from 2022–23 to establish an independent National Justice Reinvestment Unit to coordinate and support justice reinvestment initiatives at a national level.
+This commitment includes funding of $69 million to support up to 30 community-led place-based justice reinvestment initiatives from 2022–23, and $12.5 million from 2022–23 to establish an independent National Justice Reinvestment Unit to coordinate and support justice reinvestment initiatives at a national level.
+Recognising that justice reinvestment is a long-term measure, from 2026-27, $20 million of funding will be provided each year for justice reinvestment initiatives.

-The Attorney-General’s Department and the National Indigenous Australians Agency, through a joint First Nations Justice Taskforce, are stewarding the implementation of this commitment.
+The Attorney-General’s Department and the National Indigenous Australians Agency, through a joint First Nations Justice Taskforce, are stewarding the implementation of these commitments.

-The discussion paper below outlines the next steps to implement this commitment, as well as guiding principles and key questions for its delivery.
+The discussion paper below outlines guiding principles and key questions for the delivery of this commitment.

 The Jumbunna Institute has also prepared a Community Resource to assist communities considering and responding to these questions.